JerryJohnThomas/30pieces/readme.md

 Follow the pattern.
 1. Rough Theory: Create a some scribbling or detailed steps in .md file inside Methods (place all assets in the Assets folder)
 2. Code it up: Each implementation in a different folder and you can add a route from the home page on to your root folder.
+3. You can either code it up in frontend - React or if your needs are in python you can code it up in python and and interface function which take in a target image and ill later connect the final model output to the frontend.

 Fork this project, make your changes and raise a PR.